simondlevy/ArduRust32/README.md

 ## How it works

-The main obstacle to calling Rust code from Arduino is linking the compiled Arduino and Ruscode together into a single ELF binary.
+The main obstacle to calling Rust code from Arduino is linking the compiled Arduino and Rust code together into a single ELF binary.
 To overcome this problem, the Makefile does the following:

 1. Compiles the Rust code into a static library <b>libmath.a</b> via ```cargo build```